quixio/quix-docs/docs/platform/intro.md

-Our [Quix streaming SDK](../sdk/introduction.md) is a client library that abstracts Python developers off streaming-centric complexities like learning Java or dealing with buffering, serialisation and encryption.
+Our [Quix streaming SDK](../sdk/introduction.md) is a client library that abstracts Python developers off streaming-centric complexities like learning Java or dealing with buffering, serialization and encryption.

 Instead, SDK serves you streaming data in a data frame so you can write any simple or complex data processing logic and connect it directly to